Jon-drugstore/Avatar-GAN/README.md

 TODO: bibtex of paper

+Note that the datasets and checkpoints in Avatar-GAN system and RoboCoDraw system are different versions.
+The datasets and checkpoints in Avatar-GAN system (in /GAN folder) are the same as that in the paper for reproducibility.
+The datasets in RoboCoDraw system were further processed (e.g. automatic background removal) for automatic drawing.

 # Avatar-GAN system

 Avatar-GAN was implemented based on Cycle-GAN proposed in paper [[Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networkssee]](https://arxiv.org/pdf/1703.10593.pdf) [[github]](https://github.com/xhujoy/CycleGAN-tensorflow).

 ## Prerequisites
 - tensorflow-gpu 1.13.1